Haim postpone UK tour due to COVID travel restrictions

 Tonight (August 17), ticketholders were notified via email that the gigs will now take place in July 2022.
 A press release cited the CDC’s recent Level Four travel health notice, which imposes restrictions on US citizens from entering the UK.

 As per an official updated poster, Georgia will fulfil her previously announced “special guest” slot on next year’s tour.
-An extra date for Dublin has also been added for June 28 as part of the Trinity Summer Series.
+An extra date for Dublin has also been added for June 28 as part of the city’s Trinity Summer Series.

 You can see Live Nation’s announcement and the full list of concerts below.